Research scientist (physical sciences)

 In industry, most employers will offer you training and support to make sure you keep up to date with developments and new technologies in the field.
 Some larger industrial employers offer graduate training programmes.

-Continuing professional development (CPD) is important throughout your career and support in this area is provided by UKRI.
-Consider becoming a member of a relevant professional body, such as the Institute of Physics (IOP) or Royal Society of Chemistry (RSC), to gain access to training, courses and events.
+Continuing professional development (CPD) is important throughout your career and support in this area is provided by the EPSRC.
+You should also consider becoming a member of a relevant professional body, such as the Institute of Physics (IOP) or Royal Society of Chemistry (RSC), to gain access to training, courses and events and to hear about industry news.

-With experience you may become eligible for Chartered Scientist (CSci) status, which provides formal recognition of your knowledge, experience and professionalism.
+With experience you might want to work towards gaining Chartered Scientist (CSci) status, which provides formal recognition of your knowledge, experience and professionalism and can help with career progression.

 Career prospects